-- 25 Identification of subjects in security protocols and applications has a fraught history of inconsistent - 26 syntax, bugs, terrible but deeply cemented practices such as misuse of email addresses, vertical market- - 27 specific approaches, and failure to precisely communicate intended semantics and constraints.
-These - 28 problems lead to overly complex burdens on both asserting and relying parties to issue and consume a - 29 variety of different identifiers in different formats, many of which work poorly with off the shelf - 30 applications.
-Much of this is self-inflicted fragmentation due to the constant tension between fixing - 31 problems with new solutions and avoiding new solutions to ensure wider adoption. - 32 SAML itself has its origins in a design philosophy that tried to avoid breaking new ground in this area, and - instead attempted to design for generality, which is valuable, but did not ease adoption due to a lack of - 34 guidance.
-SAML also complicates itself by providing an optional, singly-appearing construct for - 35 identification (the <saml:NameID> element) and a more general multiply-appearing - 36 <saml:Attribute> construct that inherently overlap. - 37 This, together with inconsistent technical precision by implementers and deployers, creates complexity. - 38 Deployment experience has shown that use of the NamelD feature is confusing in many - implementations.
-It also, through its presence in the SAML Single Logout protocol, potentially appears - 40 (indirectly but recoverably) in web access logs, leading to the added complexity of encryption when - 41 privacy is a consideration. - 42 There is a general consensus by most federated identity practitioners around a few common - 43 requirements:
+25 Identification of subjects in security protocols and applications has a fraught history of inconsistent syntax,

+- bugs, terrible but deeply cemented practices such as misuse of email addresses, vertical market-specific - 27 approaches, and failure to precisely communicate intended semantics and constraints.
+These problems - 28 lead to overly complex burdens on both asserting and relying parties to issue and consume a variety of - 29 different identifiers in different formats, many of which work poorly with off the shelf applications.
+Much of - 30 this is self-inflicted fragmentation due to the constant tension between fixing problems with new solutions - 31 and avoiding new solutions to ensure wider adoption. - 32 SAML itself has its origins in a design philosophy that tried to avoid breaking new ground in this area, and - 33 instead attempted to design for generality, which is valuable, but did not ease adoption due to a lack of - 34 guidance.
+SAML also complicates itself by providing an optional, singly-appearing construct for - 35 identification (the <saml: NameID> element) and a more general multiply-appearing - 36 <saml:Attribute> construct that inherently overlap. - 37 This, together with inconsistent technical precision by implementers and deployers, creates complexity. - 38 Deployment experience has shown that use of the NamelD feature is confusing in many implementations. - 39 It also, through its presence in the SAML Single Logout protocol, potentially appears (indirectly but - 40 recoverably) in web access logs, leading to the added complexity of encryption when privacy is a - 41 consideration.

-- Identifiers should be as stable as possible and should have little or no risk of reassignment to different subjects due to the lack of tight synchronization inherent between loosely-coupled systems. - Opaque (i.e., superficially random) identifiers are inherently more stable than name-based identifiers or email addresses in many organizations. - Identifiers should be compact and simple to handle and manipulate. - The ability to clearly express the scope of an identifier's uniqueness and enforce policy stipulating the asserting parties permitted to issue an identifier is crucial to federated systems and the lack of such policy has led to widely-publicized breaches. - 53 Another requirement perhaps more common to education and research is the ability for different - asserting parties to issue the same identifier.
-This is facilitated by ensuring the scope of an identifier is - 55 part of its value and not implicit in a protocol-specific construct specific to an asserting party. - 56 SAML does not define an identifier that meets all of these requirements well.
-It does standardize a kind of - 57 NameID termed "persistent" that meets some of them in the particular case of so-called "pairwise" - 58 identification, where an identifier varies by relying party.
-It has seen minimal adoption outside of a few - 59 contexts, and fails at the "compact" and "simple to handle" criteria above, on top of the disadvantages - 60 inherent with all NameID usage. - 61 Pairwise identification may help meet certain privacy and regulatory requirements (though this is far from - 62 clear to date), but does not address many common use cases that demand cross-system correlation - 63 without the friction of complex linking protocols and the involvement of the data subject. - 1 It's worth noting that SAML actually defines a protocol for managing changes to NameID values, but it has seen very little adoption, further demonstrating the lack of value of NameID usage.
+- There is a general consensus by most federated identity practitioners around a few common requirements: - Identifiers should be as stable as possible and should have little or no risk of reassignment to different subjects due to the lack of tight synchronization1 inherent between loosely-coupled systems. - Opaque (i.e., superficially random) identifiers are inherently more stable than name-based identifiers or email addresses in many organizations. - Identifiers should be compact and simple to handle and manipulate. - The ability to clearly express the scope of an identifier's uniqueness and enforce policy stipulating the asserting parties permitted to issue an identifier is crucial to federated systems and the lack of such policy has led to widely-publicized breaches.

-Page 7 of 19
+Another requirement perhaps more common to education and research is the ability for different asserting parties to issue the same identifier.
+This is facilitated by ensuring the scope of an identifier is part of its value and not implicit in a protocol-specific construct specific to an asserting party.

+SAML does not define an identifier that meets all of these requirements well.
+It does standardize a kind of NameID termed "persistent" that meets some of them in the particular case of so-called "pairwise" identification, where ana given subject's identifier varies by relying party.
+It has seen minimal adoption outside of a few contexts, and fails at the "compact" and "simple to handle" criteria above, on top of the disadvantages inherent with all NameID usage.